Victoria’s Secret is spiraling down the drain. Here are 3 reasons why

 The VS fashion show is losing its audience

 For 23 years, the Victoria’s Secret fashion show gave the brand a big media boost.
-Supermodels–or “angels” in the brand’s parlance–like Karlie Kloss and Adriana Lima would walk the glittering stage in revealing underwear for a televised show.
+Supermodels—or “angels” in the brand’s parlance—like Karlie Kloss and Adriana Lima would walk the glittering stage in revealing underwear for a televised show.
 The show’s viewership has been on the decline for years, but it truly bottomed out in the wake of #MeToo.
-In 2017, it hit an all-time low of 5 million viewers (down from 6.6 million the previous two years).
+In 2017, it hit an all-time low of five million viewers (down from 6.6 million the previous two years).
 Then, in 2018, it went down further to 3.3 million.

 In May of this year, reports emerged that Victoria’s Secret was rethinking the show and may no longer broadcast it on TV.
 Victoria’s Secret’s top brass says it may explore other outlets for the show, including streaming.
 But if it just repackages the show for Netflix or Hulu, this will reveal exactly how blind the brand is to the culture.
-The problem is not that the show is being broadcast on the wrong medium: The problem is that its strip-tease sensibilities–however glittering and well-produced they may be–feel problematic to many consumers in a post-#MeToo world.
+The problem is not that the show is being broadcast on the wrong medium: The problem is that its striptease sensibilities—however glittering and well-produced they may be—feel problematic to many consumers in a post-#MeToo world.